jgrymes/reopt_heuristic_v1.0/README.md

 - Python 3.8+
 - AMPL (with Gurobi or GLPK solver)

-## License
-MIT License (add actual license if needed)

 ## Contributors
 Developed by Jamie Grymes and collaborators.

 ## Acknowledgments
-This work was supported by research into hybrid energy systems and military applications of optimization.
-Special thanks to contributors from West Point and OptTek Systems.
+This work was supported by research into hybrid energy systems with a special thanks to Dr. Alexander Zolan, Dr Alexxandra Newman, and Dr. Dinesh Mehta along with support from the National Renewable Energy Labratory